jemmy512/book-notes/linux/linux-mem.md

     if (map_chg != MAP_CHG_ENFORCED) {
         /* commit() is only needed if the map_chg is not enforced */ retval = vma_commit_reservation(h, vma, addr);
-        /* Check for possible race conditions.
-When it happens..
-        * The page was added to the reservation map between
-        * vma_needs_reservation and vma_commit_reservation.
-        * This indicates a race with hugetlb_reserve_pages.
-        * Adjust for the subpool count incremented above AND
-        * in hugetlb_reserve_pages for the same page.
-Also,
-        * the reservation count added in hugetlb_reserve_pages
-        * no longer applies. */

         if (unlikely(map_chg == MAP_CHG_NEEDED && retval == 0)) {
             long rsv_adjust;